Updated 03/01/2025

 What's better for kittens: Wet or dry food?

-Baby cats start to wean from the age of three weeks, and should be completely off their mom’s milk by two months old.
+Baby cats start to wean from the age of three to four weeks, and are usually completely off their mom’s milk by two months old.
 To help with the transition from liquid to solid foods, it’s best to use wet cat food for their tiny tummies and teeth.
-Not only is canned or packeted cat food easier for them to chew and digest, but it also contains a lot more fat which is vital for kitten growth.
+Not only is canned or packeted cat food easier for them to chew and digest, but it also contains a lot more fat and protein, which is vital for kitten growth.
 You can begin kittens on dry cat food when they’re completely weaned, but make sure it’s combined with wet food and access to water.

 Allow your cat to enjoy eating their meals at home while you’re away - find a trusted cat sitter near you to provide round-the-clock loving, in-home pet care.
 Not sure about using an at-home cat sitter?
 Connect with other cat carers on our Community Forum to hear their own real experiences with cat sitters.